 Running for Precinct Committeeman

 Candidates seeking the office of Precinct Committeeman within their respective jurisdictions will file nomination petitions with the appropriate county.
-The partisan nomination petition provided here may be accepted by your county, however please verify the correct form utilized in the jurisdiction in which you are seeking nomination.
+The partisan nomination petition published by the Secretary of State may be accepted by your county, however please verify the correct form utilized in the jurisdiction in which you are seeking nomination.

-ATTENTION: Precinct Committeemen, make sure to use the partisan petition form.
+ATTENTION: Precinct Committeemen, make sure to use the partisan nomination petition form.

 Running for Local Office